 We advised John that if there was a problem with planning, he could use the services of a Planning Consultant familiar with the local plan.

-As always, our Consultant e-mailed an outline of the conversation to the customer.
+Our Consultant e-mailed an outline of the conversation to the customer.
 Around 6 months later John called our Consultant with news.

 He had taken our advice and had approached the Local Authority Planning Department for an initial talk about the likelihood of consent.
-This had been a positive conversation so John had immediately approached a Local Architect to get some drawings completed for a 4 Bed Detached Barn Conversion.
+This had been a positive conversation so John had immediately approached a local architect to get some drawings completed for a 4 Bed Detached Barn Conversion.

-The Architect had recommended that he use a very good local builder who would provide a fixed price contract based on the drawings and brief, which he told John was important as Barn conversions are notorious for cost overruns.
-The Builder recommended by the Architect was NHBC Registered, so in addition to his Professional Consultants Completion Certificate ( PCC), the conversion could benefit from a NHBC Structural Warranty.
+The Architect had recommended that he use a very good local builder who would provide a fixed price contract based on the drawings and brief, which he told John was important as barn conversions are notorious for cost overruns.
+The builder recommended by the architect was NHBC Registered, so in addition to his Professional Consultants Completion Certificate ( PCC), the conversion could benefit from a NHBC Structural Warranty.

-This was sound advice, as lenders often insist on such Warranties.
+This was sound advice, as lenders often insist on such warranties.

 John had submitted his Full Planning application and had been granted permission for a 4 Bed Detached Barn.
 The planners had included a 52 week holiday let restriction, as expected, but no tie to the main house.
 John had already instructed a Solicitor to split off the Barn/Plot onto its own freehold title, including 3 acres of land and told us that he liked the idea of some “glamping” on the site, as it might bring in some additional income.

-The Architect had dealt with the LABC (Local Authority Building Control) on John’s behalf, submitting a Full Plans Building Control Application and although the LABC had requested some additional loading calculations, approval had been given.
+The architect had dealt with the LABC (Local Authority Building Control) on John’s behalf, submitting a Full Plans Building Control Application and although the LABC had requested some additional loading calculations, approval had been given.

 We immediately gave John a shopping list, knowing that he wanted to get cracking:

 - Copy of planning permission, or link to your application on council’s website